Who We Are

 Patricia is a Senior Vice President in global wealth management at Morgan Stanley.
 She specializes in customized wealth management, lending, and trust & estate planning for high net worth individuals, families, family offices, and foundations.
 Patricia has a BA in International Relations from Brown University, an MBA in Finance from The Wharton School at The University of Pennsylvania, and an MA in International Studies from the School of Arts & Sciences, also at Penn.
 She recently completed her MA in Classical Art and Archaeological Studies at Yale University.
 Patricia is an Associate Fellow of Davenport College at Yale.

 Prior to working in wealth management, Patricia was an investment banker for eight years in both Derivatives and International Investment Banking at Credit Suisse (London), UBS, and Société Générale.
 She was a member of the Women’s Bond Club of New York and is currently a member of the Council on Foreign Relations.
 Patricia has been involved in the Parents Advisory Board at Northfield Mount Hermon School, the Brown Club of New York, Friends of the American Wing at the Metropolitan Museum of Art, and she completed the “Non Profit Boards” course taught by the New York Junior League while a long standing member there.
 Patricia is a former Advisory Committee member of The Africa Foundation.
-She’s traveled to Africa four times and is an Africa enthusiast.
-Patricia lives in NYC with her two sons.
+She’s traveled to Africa six times and is an Africa enthusiast.
+Patricia lives in NYC and has two adult sons.